India Capital Gains Tax Calculator 2024

 In India, capital gains are taxed at a flat rate of 30%, regardless of the holding period or income level.

 Yes, if your sale price is lower than your purchase price, the calculator will identify it as a capital loss.
-Note that capital losses are not deductible from income in India.
+Note that losses are not deductible from income in India.